skrub-data/skrub/doc/skrub_pipeline_validation.rst

   α: choose_float(0.01, 10.0, log=True, name='α')
 - choose_from({'ridge': …, 'rf': …}): 'rf'
   N 🌴: choose_int(5, 50, name='N 🌴')

+Also note that as seen above, choices can be nested arbitrarily.
+For example it is frequent to choose between several estimators, each of which contains choices in its hyperparameters.

 Linking choices
 ---------------